-Species richness estimates (with 95% credible intervals) by year and season Figure 4: (left panel) and site (right panel) for the middle Columbia River study area, 2001 to 2014.
+Figure 4: Species richness estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for the middle Columbia River study area, 2001 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.

-Species evenness increased gradually from 19% in 2001 to 27% in 2007, although credible intervals overlapped for all years (Figure 5).
-Spring estimates of evenness were greater than fall estimates from 2011 to 2013.
+Species evenness increased gradually from 16% in 2001 to 27% in 2007, with relatively stable values from 2008 to 2010 (Figure 5).
+Evenness also increased after the flow regime change from 25% in 2011 to 36% in 2015.
+Spring estimates of evenness were greater than fall estimates from 2011 to 2013 and 2015.
 In Reach 3, species evenness increased with proximity to Arrow Lakes Reservoir (decreasing river kilometre).
 Site 233.1-L (along the Revelstoke Golf Course) had particularly high evenness relative to adjacent sites (Figure 5).
-This pattern of greater evenness at Site 233.1-L is likely due to lower Mountain Whitefish densities in this site when compared to neighbouring sites (see Section 3.6.4).
+This pattern of greater evenness at Site 233.1-L was likely due to lower Mountain Whitefish densities in this site when compared to neighbouring sites (see Section 3.6.4).

-Species evenness estimates (with 95% credible intervals) by year and Figure 5: season (left panel) and site (right panel) for the middle Columbia River study area, 2001 to 2014.
+Figure 5: Species evenness estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for the middle Columbia River study area, 2001 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.